 On June 7, 1995, Avid filed a patent infringement complaint in the United States District Court for the District of Massachusetts against Data Translation, Inc. (now known as Media 100), a Marlboro, Massachusetts-based company.
 Avid is seeking judgment against Media 100 that, among other things, Media 100 willfully infringed Avid's U.S. patent number 5,045,940, entitled "Video/Audio Transmission System and Method."
 Avid is also seeking an award of treble damages together with prejudgment interest and costs, Avid's costs and reasonable attorneys' fees, and an injunction to prohibit further infringement by Media 100.
-The litigation has been dismissed without prejudice (with leave to refile), pending a decision by the U.S. Patent and Trademark Office on a reissue patent application based on the issued patent.
+On January 16, 1998, the litigation was dismissed without prejudice (with leave to refile), pending a decision by the U.S. Patent and Trademark Office on a reissue patent application based on the issued patent.